Swim School FAQs

 If a child is upset while learning to swim, what do I do?

+It is quite natural for some children to be upset during swimming lessons; after all, this can be a daunting environment until they: Learn to trust the swimming teacher and themselves.
+Learn enough about swimming to give them inner confidence.
+Understand why they are learning.
 As swimming teachers, we will work with you and your child toward these objectives to help them realise the enjoyment of swimming.
 This is not always easy, especially if any crying causes distress to the parent and seemingly to the child but please trust the process.
 Discontinuing swim lessons could reinforce this child’s fearfulness of the water, and it may take months or even years to convince the child that this activity is fun.

 What if my child is unwell?

-Please also ensure that you declare all relevant medical conditions on your club registration form through Swim Club Manager.
+Use your best judgment, but if your child has flu-like symptoms such as a fever, vomiting or has stomach or digestion problems, do not bring them to the pool.
+If your child has a long-term illness or injury which will prevent them from attending swimming lessons, please contact the Swim School Manager – [email protected] Please also ensure that you declare all relevant medical conditions on your club registration form through Swim Club Manager.
 This enables us to cater for your child in the best way possible.

 What do I need to bring to swimming lessons?